TounesAI/Awesome-Tunisian-DATAI/README.md

 ## Contibuting
+You can contribute through *checking for dead links*, *adding links*, *making new content*, *better format the readme* or *sharing this repo*.
+This list is not exhaustive, looking forward to your creative suggestions.
-To contribute, open a pull request and follow the same formatting as this readme.md We accept anything where Tunisans contributed, either fully or partially.
+You can check the issues or propose something yourself.
+To contribute, open a pull request and follow the same formatting as this readme.md
+We accept anything where Tunisans contributed, either fully or partially.